Probing the limits of variational quantum algorithms for nonlinear ground states on real quantum hardware: The effects of noise: Nonlinear Schr o dinger equation on a Quantum Computer

 The nonlinear Schr\"{o}dinger equation (NLSE) and its variants model various phenomena \cite{Scott2006, Agrawal2013, Nakkeeran2002, Triki2019, Sulem1999, Gross1961, Pitaevskii1961, Dalfovo1999, Leggett2001, Pitaevskii2003}, such as dynamics of light in nonlinear optics \cite{Nakkeeran2002, Triki2019}, envelope solitons and modulation instabilities in plasma physics and surface gravity waves \cite{Sulem1999}, and characteristics including superfluidity and vortex formation in Bose-Einstein Condensates (BEC) \cite{Gross1961, Pitaevskii1961, Dalfovo1999, Leggett2001, Pitaevskii2003}, to name a few.
 In dimensionless form, the time-independent NLSE is given as \bea\bal \big[-\frac{1}{2}\frac{d^{2}}{d{x}^{2}} + V(x) + g{I_{f(x)}} \big] {f(x)} = E {f(x)}\;. \eal\eea Here, $f(x)$, with $x$ being spatial coordinates, represents a normalized single real-valued function defined over the interval $[a, b]$.
 The term $I_{f(x)}$ represents the nonlinear interaction, $g$ denotes the strength of the nonlinearity, and $V(x)$ is the external potential.
 In this study, we consider $I_{f(x)} = \vert{f(x)}\vert^{2}$, quadratic potential $V(x) = V_{0}(x - x_{0})^{2}$ centered around $x_{0} = \frac{b-a}{2}$, and periodic boundary conditions such that $f(b) = f(a)$ and $V(b) = V(a)$.
-It is worth mentioning that small instances of the Eq. (\ref{EQ:Schrodinger}) can be solved numerically on classical computers by employing imaginary-time evolution \cite{Edwards1995, Dalfovo1999, Lubasch2018} or other methods.
+Small instances of the Eq. (\ref{EQ:Schrodinger}) can be solved numerically on classical computers by employing imaginary-time evolution \cite{Edwards1995, Dalfovo1999, Lubasch2018}, spectral, variational or other methods \cite{Scott2006}.
 However, when addressing large instances of nonlinear problems, the limitations associated with memory capacity and computational time inherent in classical computation become increasingly apparent.
+It is worth highlighting that Ref. \cite{Lubasch2020} discusses the procedure and quantum circuits for implementing the ground state problem of the NLSE on quantum computers, but it does not analyze the performance of the algorithm in either simulations or on quantum hardware.
+We revisit this procedure below for completeness, followed by a thorough numerical analysis in the subsequent sections.